AppScriptIO/deploymentScript/documentation/information.md

 Note: To deal with circular dependencies that refuse to install because of previous version code bug, this package uses it's own code to build itself, rather than using a previous version of itself, that may contain bugs which will complicate the next release creation.

+# Docker container:
+- When running inside container, docker client communicates with MobeyLinuxVM on Windows host machine, and the volume paths will be related or referencing to the hyper-v MobyLinuxVM vm.
+In it here is a folder /host_mount/c that corresponds to the Widnows host filesystem drive.
+    In case of Docker for Windows, the path is a Windows path.
+While the path sent from a running container, should be refering to the hyper-v MobyLinuxVM (inside created by Docker for Windows are /host_mnt/c, with symlinks /c & /C).
+- when using `localhost` chrome shows the files in folders, while using `0.0.0.0` files appear as separated. `0.0.0.0` allows access from any port (could be useful in containers as external connections not always referred to localhost it seems.)

 __

 ### 🔑 License: [MIT](/.github/LICENSE)